ahmadfajar/vue3-mdb-docs/docs/components/container/container.md

 ::: lead
-**App Container** is a lightweight components which is used as layout container for your application.
-If you intend to build an app with *Vue MDBootstrap* as the main UI components, and the app layouts such as Navigation Bar and SideBar will use Vue MDBootstrap, then you need these components so that [BsAppbar](/components/container/appbar) and [BsSideDrawer](/components/container/side-drawer) components can work properly.
+**BsApp** is a lightweight components which is used for your application containment.
+If you intend to build an app with *Vue MDBootstrap* as the main UI components, and the app layouts such as Navigation Bar and SideBar will be using Vue MDBootstrap, then you need these components so that [BsAppbar](/components/container/appbar) and [BsSideDrawer](/components/container/side-drawer) components can work properly.
 :::

+<SmallNote color="teal">Updated since v2.0.11</SmallNote>

 ## Basic Usage